-By Annfinn V. Hansen HANSEN & THOMASSEN LAW FIRM advokat@advokat.fo www.advokat.fo Undir Bryggjubakka 21, P.O.
+By Annfinn V. Hansen LAWFIRM HANSEN | THOMASSEN | VINTHER advokat@advokat.fo www.advokat.fo Undir Bryggjubakka 21, P.O.
 Box 106, FO-110 Torshavn Tel: +298 359595 Fax: +298 359596

 Arresting a ship can be done fast and very effectively under the law of the Faroe Islands.
 Often the arrest can be done within few hours from launching the application to the Court.
-The rules are quite flexible and the Court does not demand notarized and authenticated documents.
+The rules are quite flexible and the Court does not demand notarised and authenticated documents.
 The most time-consuming element is the obtaining of the acquired counter-guarantee through the banks.